sr99622/wabash/README.md

 &nbsp;
 ### Development of the Project
 ---
 Project development may include efforts in both Python and C++.
 There are different methods for observing changes made to the program in these two domains.
-Further, there is a difference in the compilation procedure for the C++ domain depending on whether the dependency libaries have been installed using the package manager or the portable libraries.
+Furthermore, there is a difference in the compilation procedure for the C++ domain depending on whether the dependency libaries have been installed using the package manager or the portable libraries.

 To develop the Python domain of the program, it is necessary to uninstall the wabash python module from the current environment.
 This is required because the python code will look for the module in the environment first, which has the effect of ignoring changes made to the python source code.
 The following assumes that the python environment has been activated like `source env/bin/activate`.